top of page

 Changes Have Been Made Within Your Practice

-The most obvious reason to revisit your employee handbook is because its contents may simply be out-of-date.
-Practices evolve and grow.
-As such, certain things within them change as well, such as the company mission statement or operational policies.
+The most obvious reason to audit your employee handbook is because its contents may simply be out-of-date.
+As practices evolve and grow, various aspects within them change, such as the company mission statement or operational policies.
 If your employee handbook hasn’t been adapted to account for those changes, the information you are providing, both to new employees as well as existing team members, could be incorrect.
-In some cases, incorrect info could leave you with a mess on your hands.
+In some cases, this outdated or incorrect information could leave you with significant challenges to address.
+Regular audits ensure that your handbook accurately reflects current practices and procedures, safeguarding your practice against potential issues.

 Laws And Regulations Have Changed